Designing an AR-first mobile experience for forest data collection.

 My Role

-• Translating real-world forestry workflows into clear product requirements.
+• Translating forestry workflows into product requirements

-• Partnering closely with engineering to guide technical tradeoffs.
+• Collaborating with engineering on technical trade-offs

-• Designing AR-first and offline-first experiences that function in real forest conditions.
+• Designing AR-first and offline-first experiences

 The Challenge